© 2023 Association of Practical Theology in Oceania (APTO) | Website by WebAlive

 Although the research seminars will be open to robust discussion of practical theological research, they are also a “safe place,” where discrimination, inappropriate use of power and bigotry will not be tolerated.

-If you wish to go on the mailing list for the PTRN, please click here or http://eepurl.com/hPFHOD.
+If you wish to go on the mailing list for the PTRNO, please click here.

-If you wish to apply to make a presentation at a research seminar please fill in the form by clicking here or https://forms.gle/KbXnGuN1Wap4CMkd7.
+If you wish to apply to make a presentation at a research seminar please fill in the form by clicking here.

 Presenters are also strongly encouraged to consider becoming a member of APTO.
 More details are available by clicking here or http://apto.asn.au/membership/.